elunna/hackem/hackem_changelog.md

 #### Necromancer

+With inspiration from aosdict, the Necromancer role has been overhauled with a new approach.

 - Removed starting quarterstaff, starts with 2 daggers.
 - Starts with a wand of fear
 - Starts with a robe